p4k03n4t0r/python-gadgets/README.md

 // alert box pops up: "polluted"
 ```

-Since the Python client deserializes the message into an object of a class, we could also override builtin methods of the object.
+Since the Python client deserializes the message into an object of a class, the methods of the object could also be overridden.
 I tried this during the CTF, but I didn't find a way to accomplish this during the CTF.
 So I waited for the CTF to end and read the write-ups, which proved I was on the right path, but the way the exploit works really blew my mind.

 ## The exploits